Click here for helpful info on Recycling!

 Click here to search for current Princeton courses on sustainability.

 Sustainability and the environment have featured prominently in Forbes College programming for over a decade.
 The "garden project" began with conversations over dinner between Forbes resident Ruthie Schwab '09 and Director of Studies, Patrick Caddeau, in the fall of 2006.
 These conversations led to the first planting of herbs and leafy greens on a small patch of land between the Springdale Golf Course and the Forbes Annex in April of 2007.
 Everyone involved in the project soon realized how beneficial it was to spend time outdoors, digging in the dirt, pulling weeds, growing things and developing a deeper appreciation for what we eat and where it comes from.
 The Princeton Garden Project continues to grow with multiple sites around campus, the largest being the Forbes garden.
-Forbes has also been participating in the vertical farm project.
+Forbes was also a host-site and supporter of the vertical farm project.
 Forbes College has promoted sustainability on Princeton’s campus through many collaborative projects (with thanks to the constant support of the Office of Sustainability).
 Some early examples, so successful as pilot projects in Forbes that they were ultimately adopted campus-wide, include: UBikes, a bicyle recycling and sharing program (2007); "tray-free" dining, originally piloted in the Forbes servery (2008) to significantly reduce food waste; and the introduction of meat-free (2010) and flexitarian (2013) dinners to promote healthy eating habits that also reduce the carbon footprint of campus meals.